APWeiner/Predicting-NBA-Salaries-with-Player-Stats/README.md

 4. Giannis Antetokounmpo
 5. Jayson Tatum

-4 out of 5 of the names are present on both lists, and Luka Doncic who the model ranked 2nd is 6th on the KIA MVP Ladder.
+4 out of 5 of the names are present on both lists.
+However, Luka Doncic who the model ranked 2nd is 6th on the KIA MVP Ladder.

-The two powerhouse rookies battling out for rookie of the year are Victor Wembanyama and Chet Holmgren and neither is secure as the favorite.
+The two powerhouse rookies battling out for rookie of the year are Victor Wembanyama and Chet Holmgren.
-However, as of writing, both the KIA Ladder and the model edge Victor over Chet.
+As of writing, both the Rookie of the Year Ladder and the model edge Victor over Chet.

 The model is trained on the target variable, salaries granted to NBA players by franchises, which is not necessarily wholly representative of a player's on-court contributions.
 However, the better a player is, the  better they tend to earn, so the salary estimations are indiscriminately used as metrics of a player's value here.

--performance_scrape.py was used to scrape NBA player stats and salaries from Basketball Reference and HoopsHype using BeautfulSoup's HTML parser.
+-performance_scrape.py: Scraped NBA player stats and salaries from Basketball Reference and HoopsHype using BeautfulSoup's HTML parser.
 The same code with some adjustments was used to create both csv files.

--Model Training.ipynb documents how the model was trained including feature selection and performance evaluation
+-Model Training.ipynb: Documents how the model was trained including feature selection and performance evaluation

--Current Season.ipynb uses the previously trained model to estimate a player's salary based on their current 2023-24 season performance
+-Current Season.ipynb: Uses the previously trained model to estimate a player's salary based on their current 2023-24 season performance